Best in Manufacturing – January 12, 2021

 Want to know more about the war on plastic waste?
 Follow the link below to learn more about H&M’s latest sustainable packaging.

 H&M reduces plastic waste with new sustainable packaging solutions – Mette Larsen, Scand Asia

 3. Nike reported a sales increase, thanks to ecommerce

 Although the pandemic has restricted people’s activities outside, people's enthusiasm for sports is unabated.
-According to Nike’s announcement, the company achieved a $11.2 billion revenue in the fourth quarter of 2020, a 9 percent increase from the previous year.
+According to Nike’s announcement, the company achieved an $11.2 billion revenue in the fourth quarter of 2020, a 9 percent increase from the previous year.

-Particularly, the sales increase is driven by ecommerce sales.
+Particularly, the sales increase is driven by eCommerce sales.
 Donahoe also revealed that the company saw an 84 percent surge in digital sales part.
-It’s also the third straight quarter that Nike is seeing around 80 percent growth in ecommerce.
+It’s also the third straight quarter that Nike is seeing around 80 percent growth in eCommerce.

 What’s more, despite the remaining haze for physical store sales, Nike still opened two live stores and six Nike Unite stores in the second quarter of 2020.
 In the new year, the sports giant will open 30 more stores in the second half of 2021, according to Nike’s Chief Financial Officer Matt Friend.